Riya922003/Sonore-Music-Streaming-/README.md

 - Recommendations & personalized radio
 - Mobile apps (iOS/Android)
 - Monetization features (subscriptions, ads)

+Additional planned / upcoming features:
+- Blend playlists (improved controls and weighting for mixed playlists)
+- Focus queue enhancements (duration-based queue generation, smarter sampling)
+- Link songs / related content (deeper linking for remixes, videos, and artist pages)
+- AI Music Insights (coming soon): an AI-powered dashboard that will analyze tracks and listening patterns to provide insights such as mood, key, tempo, segment highlights, recommended playlists, and personalized analytics for creators and listeners.

 Open issues and feature requests are tracked in GitHub Issues.
 Please add ideas or request features there.